 Recipient of the 2014 UBC Continuing Studies John K. Friesen Excellence in Teaching Award.

 Change.
 Its all around us.
 Sometimes change happens to us, and sometimes we make it happen.
-Learning to manage it and take positive steps in their lives is what brings adult learners to Ann Rices courses at UBC Continuing Studies.
+Learning to manage it and take positive steps in their lives is what brings adult learners to Ann Rice's courses at UBC Extended Learning.

 Whatever their reasons for taking her courses, students come away with practical skills that can be applied to personal and professional situations.
 According to Ann, this includes models for making assertive requests and negotiating for positive change, strategies for responding to criticism without losing control, tools for clarifying strengths, skills and values, criteria for setting achievable goals, and strategies for building confidence and resilience, to name a few.

 Ann is an effective instructor in managing change because she has experienced it herself.
 She began her career in journalism, but realized that it wasnt a good fit.
-As a career transition strategy, she enrolled in a life planning program at the former UBC Womens Resources Centre (now the UBC Continuing Studies Life and Career Programs).
+As a career transition strategy, she enrolled in a life planning program at the former UBC Womens Resources Centre.
 Through that program, Ann recognized that her strength lay in helping others realize their potential, and she has worked in that capacity for over 20 years.
 Ann recently graduated with a Certificate in Executive Coaching from Royal Roads University, and transfers her own passion for learning into her courses.